 Support Iwi, hapū and whānau to advance their rights, interests and aspirations in freshwater and freshwater fisheries Conservation (Indigenous Freshwater Fish) Amendment Bill Te Wai Māori prepared a response to the Amendment Bill reflecting the feedback we received from Iwi, and on 21 February 2019 directors and staff presented our position to the Environment Select Committee.
 At Select Committee we noted our concerns with the Department of Conservation's (DOC) engagement process on the proposed amendments, drew attention to the overlap between the Fisheries Act and the Conservation Act, and outlined areas where the statutory requirement for engaging with Iwi and hapū could be strengthened.
-We wrote to the Chair of the Select Committee requesting further information regarding DOC's engagement process with Iwi.
+We wrote to the Chair of the Select Committee requesting further information regarding DOC's engagement process with lwi.
 We have since received two letters in response; from the Chair of the Committee, and from the Minister of Conservation.
-While the Select Committee has again postponed the deadline for its report on this Bill, we will remain engaged should anything change. Īnanga Following the announcement of the second phase of the whitebait review, Te Wai Māori met with DOC's project coordinator, to learn more about the planned process.
-According to the project coordinator, DOC is heading into Phase 2 without any pre-determined list of reform proposals but noted that it was unlikely that any reforms would be included that change which agency has responsibility for whitebait.
-Officials note the Department's intention is to co-develop reform options with Iwi, with a discussion document released to the wider public for consultation in mid-late August.
-Te Wai Māori will assist lwi and hapū with technical advice throughout the review process.
-We will also develop a position on reform options to serve as a "think piece" for lwi based on the feedback from participants at the 26 March Workshop.
-Tuna Staff continue to engage with Fisheries New Zealand (MPI) and DOC officials on issues relating to tuna.
-We have proposed a multi-agency discussion to discuss issues affecting the tuna fishery (effects of fishing, habitat, water quality) which will involve Te Wai Māori, Te Ohu Kaimoana, Iwi, and those Crown agencies with responsibilities for the health and wellbeing of tuna.
+While the Select Committee has again postponed the deadline for its report on this Bill, we will remain engaged should anything change.